IBM-Cloud/openwhisk-apic-auth0/README.md

 ## Overview

-Built using the IBM Bluemix, the application uses:
+Built using the IBM Bluemix, the project uses:
 * IBM Bluemix OpenWhisk to implement the backend API
 * API Connect to expose the API
 * [Auth0](https://auth0.com/) to secure the API